 All pickup requests must originate with the owning collection or designated units.
-If the requestor is not the same as the recipient, the requestor must consistently alert the recipient of the shipment.
-If you must make a shipment to or from a building in which your unit does not have a service point, another unit with a service point in that building can facilitate the shipment; for example, Manuscripts and Archives could facilitate a shipment on behalf of Preservation for exhibitions in SML.
+If the requestor is not the same as the recipient, the requestor must alert the recipient of the shipment.
+If you must make a shipment to or from a building in which your unit does not have a service point, another unit with a service point in that building can facilitate the shipment; for example, staff in BRBL's 120 Wall St location could facilitate a shipment on behalf of Preservation for exhibitions in SML.

 Scheduling the Shipment:

 LCS: LCS has created a form for you to use to schedule shipments.
 To obtain access to the form, go to Software Center on your computer and look for the LCS Transports app.
 If it is not listed in your Software Center, place an online Service Request to Library IT to ask to have the application added to your computer.
 Instructions for using the LCS form are available online.
 When completing the online request form, be sure to use the notification email function to alert the recipient of the request.